Northing: 45.30669° Easting: 5.85468° Altitude: 1,670 m

-The standard route from Trou du Glaz enters from an aven close to the end.
-This is a superb trip featuring the magnificent 55 m Puits Maurice, and a tensioned traverse about the Puits de l'Oubliette.
+The standard route from Trou du Glaz enters down Puits de la Toussaint close to the end.
+This is a superb trip featuring the magnificent 55 m Puits Maurice, and a tensioned traverse around the top of Puits de l'Oubliette.
 All the pitch heads are well equipped with belay rings and traverse lines.
 The traverse is described here in French, and a loose translation by the author is available here (use at at your own risk).
 The route descending from Gouffre Bob Vouay joins the standard route at the top of Puits Maurice.